bgrimstad/splinter/docs/install.md

   2. Select Installation -> Apply Changes.
 6. Add "C:\MinGW\bin;C:\MinGW\msys\1.0\bin" to your PATH variable (Google is your friend).
 7. Run CMake
-  1. In "Where is the source code", select the multivariate-splines folder.
+  1. In "Where is the source code", select the splinter folder.
   2. In "Where to build the binaries", make a new folder somewhere and select that one (from now on called your "build" folder).
   3. Click Configure.
   4. Select MinGW Makefiles and Use default native compilers and click Finish.